inpho/topic-explorer/docs/intro.rst

-The InPhO Topic Explorer provides an integrated system for text modeling making it simple to go from a set of documents to an interactive visualization of LDA topic models generated using the |InPhO vsm module|_.
+The InPhO Topic Explorer provides an integrated system for text modeling making it simple to go from a set of documents to an interactive visualization of LDA topic models.
 More advanced analysis is made possible by a built-in pipeline to `Jupyter notebooks`_.

 Live demos trained on the Stanford Encyclopedia of Philosophy, a selection of books from the HathiTrust Digital Library, a collection of Chinese-language